 Dr. Gorgey’s research has received national recognition by different organizations including the Department of Veteran Affairs and Department of Defense.
 His studies were funded to study the effects of electrical stimulation, exercise and testosterone replacement therapy on parameters of physical activity in persons including body composition, metabolic profile and mitochondrial health.
 Most recently, he was funded to study the applications of exoskeleton with and without neuromodulation techniques similar to epidural stimulation and trans-spinal stimulation on motor recovery.
 Dr. Gorgey has published close to 110 peer-reviewed articles and presented nationally as well as internationally in different scientific meetings.

-The presentation of this award will take place during the ACRM 97th Annual Conference in Atlanta, 21-24 October.
+The presentation of this award will take place during the ACRM 2020 VIRTUAL Annual Conference.